Bright lights, big city indeed! Treat your family to a night at one of New York City’s best holiday lights displays

 Lightscape at the Brooklyn Botanic Garden

-Back for a second year, this after-dark, illuminated spectacular lightscape celebrates the beauty of nature in winter.
+This after-dark, illuminated spectacular lightscape celebrates the beauty of nature in winter.
 Follow a festive one-mile trail winding through the garden’s 52-acre landscape, animated by dazzling light, color, and sound.
 Over a million lights and more than 18 distinct works of light art will be on view, among them the Cathedral of Light tunnel and a Fire Garden on Lily Pool Terrace.
-Lightscape was launched at the Royal Botanic Gardens, Kew in London in 2014, and the Brooklyn Botanic Garden is the show’s only U.S. East Coast venue.
-The event sold out last year, so get your tickets early!

 150 Eastern Pkwy.